Yes, it is possible to visit Tahiti on a budget. Not a backpacker-type budget, but one that leans toward frugality rather than frivolity.

-With an island combo of Tahiti, Moorea and Bora Bora, you can see all three and only have to take two inter-island flights on Air Tahiti.
-Take the Aremiti ferry from Papeete to Moorea, then fly Air Tahiti from Moorea to Bora Bora and later Bora Bora back to Papeete (flights start at about $200 per person each way).
+With an island combo of Tahiti, Moorea, and Bora Bora, you can see all three and only have to take two inter-island flights on Air Tahiti.
+Take the Aremiti ferry from Papeete to Moorea, then fly Air Tahiti from Moorea to Bora Bora and later Bora Bora back to Papeete.

 Use Your Points

 If you are a member of a hotel frequent stay program, check into cashing in your points.
-Starwood, Hilton, InterContinental and Sofitel all have resorts here.
+Starwood, Hilton, InterContinental, and Sofitel all have resorts in Tahiti.

 Skip the Overwater Bungalows or Book Them Wisely

 Tahiti's iconic overwater bungalows are prime real estate—with nightly rates of $500 to $1,000 to prove it.
 While it's a romantic fantasy to stay in one, at about triple the cost of a hotel room (which can start at around $175) and double the cost of a garden or beach bungalow (often available for about $350), they may be out of the question for some couples on a budget.
 Here are some suggestions if you must sleep overwater: